 Another critical factor to keep in mind is web app cost efficiency.

-- If you are up to build a web application, you pay for a single, cross-platform, cross-browser solution.
+- If you are up to build custom web-based applications, you pay for a single, cross-platform, cross-browser solution.

 - If you want to develop a native mobile app and target both Android and iOS users, you need to build two separate apps and pay double the price for development services.

-For a self-funded startup or the one on a pre-seed investment stage, native mobile app development may be a terrible budget eater.
+For a self-funded startup or the one in a pre-seed investment stage, native mobile app development may be a terrible budget eater.
+Even efficient ways to save money without sacrificing quality, such as outsourcing software development in Ukraine, won’t be able to cover for the native app’s significant costs.

 However, if mobile app development is critical for your business, we have a cure.
 Check the bonus section at the end of the article.